top of page

 Melissa Forbes is an Australian singer whose voice has the ability to seamlessly move between genres.
 Melissa is equally at home singing jazz, rnb and soul, blues and folk music.
 Brisbane News described her sound as the "best of Ella, Etta and Aretha".
 She has released two albums, No More Mondays, and The Intimacy of Distance which was a collaboration with Brazliian singer and guitarist Bianca Obino.
 Performance highlights include appearances at the Queensland Music Festival, Port Fairy Folk Festival, Brisbane Jazz Festival, Women In Voice 21 and 23, featured vocalist with David Hobson and singing backing vocals for Michael Buble with a cappella super group Naturally 7.
 Melissa has performed nationally and internationally in Japan, Singapore and the USA.

 SHORT ACADEMIC BIO

-Melissa is Senior Lecturer in Contemporary Music at the University of Southern Queensland, Australia.
-As an educator, Melissa has helped tranistion music at USQ from a classical to contemporary/popular music program in response to changing local and global educational contexts.
+Melissa is Associate Professor in Contemporary Music at the University of Southern Queensland, Australia.
+As an educator, Melissa helped tranistion music at USQ from a classical to contemporary/popular music program in response to changing local and global educational contexts.
 Melissa has been the recipient of fellowships and awards, including the Churchill Fellowship.
 This Fellowship enabled Melissa to travel to the USA in 2011 where she studied with leading contemporary singing pedagogues Jeanie LoVetri and Robert Edwin.
 In 2012, she was also privileged to study with eminent voice scientist Johan Sundberg at a short course held at his summer house in rural Sweden.
 In recognition of her extensive contributions as an educational leader, she was made a Senior Fellow of the Higher Education Academy (UK) in 2021.

 bottom of page